jukent/OOAD5448_P2.2/README.md

 Characters won by defeating all creatures 0 times. <br/>
 Characters lost by all being defeated 1 time. <br/>

 From these results we can see that the game needs further tuning.
-When there were less creatures, sometimes would defeat all creatures, but still then the game usually ended when all treasure was found.
+When there were less creatures, sometimes characters would defeat all creatures, but still, the game usually ended when all treasure was found.

 ## Identified OO Elements